Dhathri19/Mini_project-/README.md

 # Mini_project-
 The project includes working code in python for an alarm clock.
-I have done this using Visual studio code.